What Is It?

 One special problem with this diagnosis is that individuals with the disorder often deny the problem and are reluctant to participate in an evaluation.

-The health care professional will ask about the person's attitudes toward weight, food and body image, and he or she will check for lower than normal body weight and the physical signs of starvation, which include:
+The health care professional will ask about the person's attitudes toward weight, food and body image, and he or she will check for lower than normal body weight and the physical signs of the illness, which include:

 Low blood pressure